ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

       File "/ivy/ivy/functional/frontends/numpy/logic/truth_value_testing.py", line 24, in all
         ret = ivy.all(a, axis=axis, keepdims=keepdims, out=out)

-    IvyIndexError: jax: all: axis 2 is out of bounds for array of dimension 1
+    IvyIndexError: jax: all: axis 2 is out of bounds for an array of dimension 1

 3. Ivy specific